 The price is still going to be an issue for some – it is more expensive than the average VPN, but IPVanish's high speeds, choice of locations and excellent client are hard to beat.
 If you're after quality, take the plunge with this VPN, and if somehow you end up unhappy with the service there's a 7-day money-back guarantee.

-IPVanish has three service options available and it is, unsurprisingly, its 1-year subscription that wins the day.
-Note that you will be billed in USD and the price displayed on the right is the approximate Pound Sterling conversion at the time of publishing.
+IPVanish has three service options available and it is, unsurprisingly, its 1-year subscription that wins the day (note that you will be billed in US dollars).
 Other packages are available below:

-If you want the absolute best VPN service, check out AnchorFree's Hotspot Shield Elite.
-It is, in our view, the one that manages to provide all the necessary features at an attractive price with the option of getting a lifetime license.
+AnchorFree's Hotspot Shield Elite manages to provide all the necessary VPN features at an attractive price with the option of getting a lifetime license.
 It supports private browsing, virtual locations, allows "access all content", and supports up to five devices.

 Performance results in our tests were excellent, with latency showing only a marginal increase, and both upload and download speeds were a little faster once connected.

 We'd like more configurability and a wider range of locations, but Hotspot Shield Elite's high speeds and low prices have a lot of appeal, and the 7-day trial makes it easy to test the service for yourself.